solana-labs/oyster/README.md

 * add slider to borrow that shows risk/collateral usage
 * integrate fees
 * ephemeral keys
-* merge margin PR and apply swap like style to borrow/repay
 * add values to bar chart labels
+* apply swap like style to borrow/repay
+* combine deposit/borrow into one action if user doesnt have enough collateral

+--- margin trading

+* dont show collateral below zero on the chart